Sure Dividend

 The reason for its strong financial performance, is that health care patients need medical supplies.
 Patients cannot choose to forego necessary healthcare supplies.
 This keeps demand steady from year to year, regardless of the condition of the economy.

-Becton Dickinson has a unique ability to withstand recessions, which explains its 51-year history of consecutive dividend increases.
+Becton Dickinson has a unique ability to withstand recessions, which explains its 52-year history of consecutive dividend increases.
 Becton Dickinson’s dividend is also very safe based on its fundamentals.

 Valuation & Expected Returns

-Using estimated earnings-per-share of $11.98 for the fiscal year 2023, the stock has a price-to-earnings ratio of 21.0.
-Our fair value estimate for BDX stock is a P/E ratio of 19, meaning shares appear just slightly overvalued.
-A decline to the fair value P/E could reduce annual returns by -2.0% per year over the next five years.
+Using the midpoint for estimated earnings-per-share of $14.45 for the fiscal year 2025, the stock has a price-to-earnings ratio of 15.5x.
+Our fair value estimate for BDX stock is a P/E ratio of 19x, meaning shares appear undervalued.
+Multiple expansion to the fair value P/E could increase annual returns by 4.2% per year over the next five years.

 But valuation isn’t the only factor in estimating total returns.
-Becton Dickinson’s stock will generate returns from earnings growth and dividends as well.
+BDX will also generate returns from earnings growth and dividends.

-As far as dividends, Becton Dickinson remains a quality dividend growth stock.
-It has a very secure payout, with room for growth.
-The company currently pays an annual dividend of $3.64 per share.
-Based on fiscal 2023 earnings guidance, Becton Dickinson will likely have a dividend payout of approximately 30%.
+As far as dividends go, Becton Dickinson remains a quality dividend growth stock.
+It has a very secure payout and room for growth.
+Based on fiscal 2025 earnings guidance, Becton Dickinson will likely have a dividend payout of 29%.

 This is a very low payout ratio.
 It leaves plenty of room for sustained dividend growth moving forward, particularly since earnings will continue to grow.